exoframejs/exoframe/docs/ServerConfiguration.md

   # specific plugin config (see plugins docs to know what property they use)
   swarm:
     enabled: true
+    # Your custom swarm network, defaults to exoframe-swarm
+    network: exoframe-swarm
 ```

 _Warning:_ Most changes to config are applied immediately.
 With exception of Letsencrypt config and Plugins config.